 Question: I want to apply for an EU citizenship.
 However, I do not think I will be able to stay for a long time there.

-If you have any questions or wish to use our legal assistance in obtaining permanent residency or second citizenship of Antigua & Barbuda, Dominica, Grenada, Saint-Kitts & Nevis, St. Lucia, Canada, Bulgaria, Hong Kong, Singapore, and some other countries, contact us today
+If you have any questions or wish to use our legal assistance in obtaining permanent residency or citizenship in Antigua & Barbuda, Dominica, Grenada, Saint-Kitts & Nevis, United Kingdom, Canada, Cyprus, Bulgaria, Montenegro, Moldova, Singapore, Vanuatu or some other countries, contact us today